Photography by Jordan Unternaher

 It was nearly a year before Andrew and the right car crossed paths.
-"When I came across the car on Craigslist, I actually figured it might be a scam since the title had a mileage typo, and the price seemed far too cheap.
-I gave the guy a call for shits and giggles since he left his number in the ad and believe it or not, he was a legitimate seller."
+“When I came across the car on Craigslist, I actually figured it might be a scam since the title had a mileage typo, and the price seemed far too cheap.
+I gave the guy a call for shits and giggles since he left his number in the ad and believe it or not, he was a legitimate seller.”
 After seeing the car in person, Andrew had a good feeling: everything on the car was just as described, and the surprisingly low price was followed with a story.
-"The gentleman was retired airforce and had actually purchased the car from his son-in-law a year prior for a really good deal, and he was simply passing on the good deal to come out even."
-All of the car's paperwork was present, with receipts and records dating back to new.
+“The gentleman was retired airforce and had actually purchased the car from his son-in-law a year prior for a really good deal, and he was simply passing on the good deal to come out even.”
+All of the car’s paperwork was present, with receipts and records dating back to new.
 Best of all, the records showed a recent top-end reseal at 100,000 miles, and only 4,000 miles added on since.
-In lieu of the community's insistence of a pre-purchase inspection, Andrew threw caution to the wind, and bought the car then and there.
+In lieu of the community’s insistence of a pre-purchase inspection, if you consider this is a must to, you will want to check this next link for more information about QUICK VIN VERIFICATION.
+Andrew threw caution to the wind, and bought the car then and there.
 With no leaks, no noises, and no broken accessories, Andrew was confident, but he had to be.

 The seller informed Andrew that, due to his low price, interest in the car was through-the-roof.
 Andrew’s normal practice of “sleeping on it” for a night or two before pulling the trigger wasn’t going to fly.
 A potential buyer in New York was ready to wire money over if Andrew walked.
 Knowing that the wait for such car once more was sure to be long and arduous, he caved.
 “Fine, I’ll take it.”
 With that, in November, 2013, Andrew purchased his very first Porsche.